sandinak/sudosh/README.md

     ALL = (ALL) NOPASSWD: ALL  [Source: /etc/sudoers.d/username] ALL = (ALL) NOPASSWD: /usr/bin/ls, /usr/bin/cat  [Source: /etc/sudoers.d/specific_commands]

-Group-Based Privileges:
+Group-Based Privileges (only with -ll):
     Group 'admin': (ALL) ALL  [Source: group membership]

-System-Wide Group Rules:
+System-Wide Group Rules (only with -ll):
     ALL = (ALL) ALL  [Source: %admin group rule in /etc/sudoers]

 Summary: